dotmesh-io/docs/hugo/content/references/api.md

 #### DotmeshRPC.Rollback.

-This API method reverts the current state of a filesystem back to a previous snapshot.
-Rather than accepting a filesystem ID, it requires a namespace, dot name, and optional clone name; it looks up the filesystem for you.
-You also need to provide the ID of the snapshot to roll back to, as returned by the [`Snapshots` method](#dotmeshrpc-snapshots).
+This API method reverts the current state of a branch back to a previous commit.
+Rather than accepting a branch ID, it requires a namespace, dot name, and optional branch name; it looks up the branch for you.
+You also need to provide the ID of the commit to roll back to, as returned by the [`Commits` method](#dotmeshrpc-commits).

 ##### Request.